ChuQuocVu/Object-Detection/README.md

 # Object-Detection
-# A simple project using VGG16 network to recognize object
+# A simple project using VGG16 network to recognize objects